axodotdev/cargo-dist/book/src/simple-guide.md

 cargo dist init
 ```

 [`init`][init] on its own just edits your Cargo.toml to include the recommended defaults.
-If you have enabled CI support, it will also run `cargo dist generate-ci` after setting things up.
+If you have enabled CI support, it will also run `cargo dist generate` after setting things up.
 This ensures your config and your CI scripts are in sync, but will unfortunately clobber any hand-edits you made to the scripts.

 Let's look at those defaults that were added (yes those comments are generated too, you will never stop me from adding more docs!!!):